pdcarlson/stewardship-hub/README.md

 ## Core Features

 ### 1. User Authentication & Roles
--   **Account Management**: Users can sign up for an account and log in.
+-   **Google OAuth**: Users sign in exclusively through their Google accounts for enhanced security and simplicity.
 -   **Role-Based Access Control**: The application supports two distinct user roles:
     -   `admin`: The steward, who has full access to budget management, purchase logging, and can view all member suggestions.
     -   `member`: A regular fraternity brother who can submit and manage their own suggestions.